mattwach/battery_drainer/README.md

 * Battery voltage and cell count
 * Target voltage
 * Discharge Current
-* Power
+* Power (Votage * Current)
 * Temperature
 * FET power level %
 * Fan power level %

 If the FET power level is limited < 100%, then the parameter that is limiting the power is highlighted as inverse text.
 In the example above, this limit is overall power draw.
-A lower celled battery might hit the max current instead.
+A lower-cell-count battery might hit the max current instead.
 A small battery might be limited by voltage sag.
 A hot day might introduce a temperature limit.
 All limits are user configurable - but you'll need to be aware of what your built hardware can handle and test higher limits with due caution.